USAJOBS/ATP-Support/job-announcement-playbook/details/how-to-apply.md

 To start your application, click **Apply** and we'll walk you through a five step process where you’ll attach a resume and any required documents.
 </p>
 <p>
-During the application process you can review, edit, delete and update your information.
+During the application process you can review, edit, delete, and update your information.
 We’ll automatically save your progress as you go, so you won’t lose any changes.
 </p>
 </div>